The best cars we drove in 2020 - Roadshow

 Here's the Rivian R1T electric pickup truck in action off-roadSee all photos

 Good lord, I love this truck.
 The all-electric Rivian R1T is a dirt powerhouse that is sure to revolutionize the truck world when it's officially released to the public next year.
-The one I drove was still a pre-production model with reduced battery capacity, but it successfully completed a seven-day off-road journey through some seriously tough terrain.
+The one I drove was still a preproduction model with reduced battery capacity, but it successfully completed a seven-day off-road journey through some seriously tough terrain.

 Rivian R1T will have three battery sizes once it's fully baked.
 The largest 180-kilowatt-hour battery will provide a range of around 400 miles while the smaller 135-kWh battery should be good for about 300.
 A smaller base option should offer around 240 miles.
 The electric powertrain can bust out as much as 754 hp and 826 pound-feet of torque, and the approach, departure and breakover angles are better than a Ford F-150 Raptor or even the new Ram 1500 TRX.